davidtorroija/vue-test-products/README.md

 ## Changelog

+- Improved look and feel of the products
+- Added favicon
 - Endpoints called using store actions
 - Hooked backend using axios and express
 - Created Dockerfile and docker-compose.yml files to run mongo